ResourcesBlog

 What Are the Penalties for Not Meeting Source Reduction Targets?

-California is developing a "bonus/malus" mechanism for source reduction: a carrot-and-stick approach where producers who exceed their targets earn financial benefits, while those who fall short face penalties.
+California developed a "bonus/malus" mechanism for source reduction: a carrot-and-stick approach where producers who exceed their targets earn financial benefits, while those who fall short face penalties.

 Bonus/Malus System: What We Know

-• Publication date: CAA will publish the Bonus/Malus schedule on May 1, 2026.
+• Publication date: CAA published the Bonus/Malus schedule on May 1, 2026

-• Maximum penalty: The statute allows for up to $50,000 per producer per day for failing to meet source reduction targets.
+• Maximum penalty: The statute allows for up to $50,000 per producer for failing to meet source reduction targets

-• Fee details: Illustrative base fees and estimated incentive ranges will also be released May 1, 2026.
+• Fee details: Illustrative base fees and estimated incentive ranges were also released on May 1, 2026

 Why Is California's Source Reduction Requirement More Complex Than Other States?